boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-6-jenkins-pipeline.md

 1. Logon to Nexus as an admin.

-1. Click Browse \&gt; Custom Snapshots
+1. Click Browse -> Custom Snapshots

 1. Then drill down and see both artifacts were deployed.
  ![nexus all](../images/step-6.4-all.png)